 On the morning of Tuesday 26th November, Professor Ekmeleddin Ihsanoğlu inaugurated the conference with a welcome speech on behalf of Al-Furqān’s Board of Directors.
 He thanked the Foundation for organising such an important conference and welcomed the attendees, contributors and guests.
 Then he gave a detailed introduction to Al-Furqān Islamic Heritage Foundation, explaining its aims and activities, by focusing on the previous conferences and their significance in raising the awareness of the Ummah’s heritage.
 Professor Ihsanoğlu said that manuscript conferences highlight the need for a new generation of researchers who are specialised in codicology and capable of critical editing of the heritage written texts.

 Mr Sali Shahsivari, Al-Furqān's Managing Director, welcomed the audience and emphasised the importance of the conference being one of the means of spreading the knowledge of the Foundation's contribution to human civilisation.

 Mr. Sali Shahsivari thanking the participants on the final day of the conference

-The conference was concluded by a panel discussion, where panel members answered questions regarding technical issues including the latest developments and issues in the field of editing Islamic manuscripts, as the audience included a considerable number of specialists interested in and working on Islamic manuscripts.
+The conference concluded with a panel discussion, where panel members answered questions regarding technical issues, including the latest developments and issues in the field of editing Islamic manuscripts, as the audience included a considerable number of specialists interested in and working on Islamic manuscripts.
 Mr. Sali Shahsivari concluded the conference with words of thanks to the contributors and the members for their efforts in making the conference successful and presented a brief account of the Foundation’s plan of projects and activities for the coming year.